markasoftware/to-the-skies/README.md

 ### Setting up the database:

 1. Start up PostgreSQL, listening on the default ports.
 This varies by operating system/distro, so figure it out.
+2. Set your system account as a user in Postgres, with superuser permissions.
+Usually you can do this by becoming the Postgres user (`sudo -i -u postgres`), starting a Postgres shell (`psql`), then creating the user (`CREATE USER your_unix_username WITH SUPERUSER;`).
+This step is required.
+Unit tests will not run properly otherwise.
-2. Create a new user named "to_the_skies_dev" with the password "password".
+2. Create a new user named "to_the_skies_dev" with the password "password" (`psql` then `CREATE USER to_the_skies_dev WITH PASSWORD password;`).
 3. Create the template database: `createdb to_the_skies_template -O to_the_skies_dev`
 4. Load the contents of the database from the sql dump located at `sql/template.sql`: `psql to_the_skies_template < sql/template.sql`
 5. Create the development database from the template: `createdb to_the_skies_dev -O to_the_skies_dev -T to_the_skies_template`